ishpreet404/aidlink/README.md

      ```
      AID123>APRS,TCPIP*:!4859.30N/12345.00W>Emergency SOS from AidLink
      ```
-3. The beacon will appear on the APRS map globally.
+3. The beacon will appear on the APRS map globally with callsign.

 ---